hongtaoh/hugo-tutorial/content/tutorial.md

 You then should see the folder named `lithium` on your Desktop.

-Then go to Terminal again, copy and past the following codes, and press the Enter key:
+Then go to `Terminal` again, copy and past the following codes, and press the Enter key:

 ```bash
 git clone https://github.com/yihui/hugo-lithium
 ```
-You'll see a folder named "hugo-lithium" on your Desktop.
+You'll see a folder named `hugo-lithium` on your Desktop.
 What you'll need to do later seems to be a little complex, but I'll explain in deatil:

 Open the folder of `lithium`, under the directory of `themes`, create a new folder called `hugo-lithium`.
 Then, go to the `hugo-lithium` folder on your Desktop (not the one you just created under the `themes` folder).
-Drag all the contents in this "hugo-lithium" folder on your Desktop into the "hugo-lithium" folder you just created under the "themes" folder.
+Drag all the contents in this `hugo-lithium` folder on your Desktop into the `hugo-lithium` folder you just created under the `themes` folder.

-Go to the folder "lithium" on your Desktop, open themes -> hugo-lithium -> exampleSite, and then copy the three files/folders in `exampleSite`, namely `config.toml`, `content`, and `static`.
+Go to the folder `lithium` on your Desktop, open `themes -> hugo-lithium -> exampleSite`, and then copy the three files/folders in `exampleSite`, namely `config.toml`, `content`, and `static`.
 Then go to the root of your `lithium` folder[^4] and paste these three files.
 What I mean by **the root**: the first level of the lithium folder, namely what you'll see when you first open the folder, not going deeper.

 Please note: If you paste these three folders at the root of your lithium folder, Mac will ask you whether you want to merge or replace files because the root already has folders/files with the same name.
 Replacing is better.